 - 5GC Energy Efficiency

-These EE metrics only consider the aspect of data volume, but not the other network performance aspects.
+Most of the EE metrics (i.e., NG-RAN Energy Efficiency and 5GC Energy Efficiency) only consider the aspect of data volume, but not the other network performance aspects.
 For example, two gNBs may have similar EE evaluation results using the EE KPI nowadays which uses Data Volume (DV) as the traffic volume performance indicator, but the user experienced service quality (such as user throughput or coverage quality) of these two serving gNBs may vary largely.

 Performance indicators can be classified into different dimensions.
 Here are some performance dimensions: